gbv/coli-conc.gbv.de/en/coli-ana.md

 The database cache contains pre-analyzed numbers from the GVK union catalog and might not have used the current version of the number analyzer.

-{% endsection %}
 ### Where do I find details to each Concept?

-Details about every element of a built number are shown on mouseover
+Details about every element of a built number are shown on mouseover.

 ### How do I access the rules applied in the analysis of a built number?

-It is planned to display rules applied in the analysis of each built number
+It is planned to display rules applied in the analysis of each built number.

+{% endsection %}